Gimel-Foundation/GiFo-RFC-0140-G-AGT-Integration-Profile/README.md

 # GiFo-RFC-0140

-G-AGT Integration Profile
+G-AGT Integration Profile - Combined Credential- and Platform-bound Enforcement (CCPE)

-New Request for Comments of Gimel Foundation (GiFo RFC) - Establishung G-AGT Integration Profile
+New Request for Comments of Gimel Foundation (GiFo RFC) - Establishung G-AGT Integration Profile - Combined Credential- and Platform-bound Enforcement (CCPE)

 Abstract of RFC: Today, there are many attempts to govern AI through new toolkits and solutions.
 Many of these represent a platform-bound enforcement of policies, initiated by hooks.
 These